Learning at Work Week 2020 runs from 5 to 11 October on the theme 'Learning Journeys - where will you go?'

 We have put together a number of free resources for learning in your own time.
 We hope you enjoy dipping in and out of these resources, and you can explore more about all of these topics or anything else that interests you on OpenLearn or FutureLearn, for free, at any time.

-Here’s something to try, a small experiment if you will, while you are in lockdown.
+Here’s something to try, a small experiment if you will.
 Release your mind and rather than trying to choose from the huge amount of courses or formal learning out there, just start with a question:

 What would I like to know more about that I don’t know now?